How Have Changes in Insurance Coverage Under Health Reform Affected Uncompensated Care and Financial Performance in Rural Hospitals?

 North Carolina Rural Health Research and Policy Analysis Center

-Views on how the implementation of the ACA’s expanded insurance coverage is affecting the financial performance of rural hospitals.
+Views on how the implementation of the Affordable Care Act's (ACA) expanded insurance coverage is affecting the financial performance of rural hospitals.
 The study found that while respondents believe the expanded insurance coverage was the right thing to do for patients, they worried coverage may not be adequate to ensure access to care.